 Use a scan with Peak detector and then compare the result against the Quasi-Peak limits.
 The result of the Peak detector is always higher or worst case same as the result of a measurement with Quasi Peak detector.
 This means, that when passing the Quasi Peak limits with a Peak detector measurement, the DUT is definitely compliant with Quasi-Peak limits.
-If the result of the Peak measurement exceeds Quasi Peak limits, there is still the chance that a measurement with Quasi Peak detector would be within the Quasi Peak limits.
+If the result of the Peak measurement exceeds Quasi Peak limits, there is still the chance that a measurement with Quasi-Peak measurement will be carried out, which only looks at the sourious